AndreasKaratzas/faster-rcnn/lib/README.md

 # TODO

+* Add sub-dataset feature and load 2 sub-datasets to RAM memory for larger dataset manipulation
 * Add an `experiments` script with all experiments run to counter YOLOv5
 * Colors in messages
 * Add docstrings